singhsupriya2819/VMware-Horizon-Cloud-Service-on-Microsoft-Azure/Exercise2.md

 Depending on your configuration, you can use either a private or public IP address to RDP to the new golden image VM.

-1. Use the IP address of the golden image VM to connect to the RDS-enabled Windows Server operating system.
+1. Use the Public IP address of the golden image VM to connect to the RDS-enabled Windows Server operating system.

   - **Public IP address:** RDP into it using that IP address.